Diagnostic Molecular Scientist

 Arkansas State University

-Arkansas State University offers a master of science (MS) in molecular biosciences.
+Arkansas State University offers a master’s of science (MS) in molecular biosciences.
 The program provides students with training and research opportunities that integrate cellular, molecular, developmental, and genomic information and knowledge.

 Applicants to the program must have a BS degree in basic or applied science with a minimum grade point average of 3.0, complete an online application for admission, and submit official transcripts and GRE scores.

-Made up of 30 to 36 credits, courses in the program include specialized biochemistry; molecular genetics and genomics; techniques in molecular biosciences; topics in molecular biosciences; and advanced cell biology.
+The program consists of 30 to 36 credits, and courses include specialized biochemistry, molecular genetics and genomics, techniques in molecular biosciences, topics in molecular biosciences, and advanced cell biology.

-The program prepares students to pursue scientific research or technology-driven careers in multiple fields ranging from agriculture to medicine, forensics to environmental sciences, and food science to renewable energy.
-It encompasses the areas of cell biology, biotechnology, computational biology, food safety, immunology, neurobiology, and structural biology.
+The program prepares students to pursue scientific research or technology-driven careers in multiple fields, ranging from agriculture to medicine, forensics to environmental sciences, and food science to renewable energy.
+It encompasses cell biology, biotechnology, computational biology, food safety, immunology, neurobiology, and structural biology.

 • Location: Jonesboro, Arkansas